bahaidev/bahaiwritings/README.md

         1. Re-build based on formatted copies so as not to lose visual distinguishability, e.g., Sale's many superscripts, etc.

+        1. Parse an Arabic Qur'án into Rodwell's verses and all of the Rodwell/Sale and Bahá'í references into traditional versing

         1. There is a good amount of invalid XHTML in the JSON databases for the Qur'an and Bible (links w/o quotes) that would ideally be replaced (Tidy script?) as well as the XHTML and link